Pugnacious/blog/_posts/chaotica/2021-05-30-Transform_Examples.md

 [![tile_log](/assets/images/chaotica-transform-examples/chaotica_uPE8xBdNd4.png)](/assets/images/chaotica-transform-examples/chaotica_uPE8xBdNd4.png) [![tile_log Editor](/assets/images/chaotica-transform-examples/chaotica_4WZyce1Nsn.png)](/assets/images/chaotica-transform-examples/chaotica_4WZyce1Nsn.png)

 Now comes the fun part.
-We're going to create another post-transform, but this time set it to moebius.
-Moebius is like a linear, but we can do a lot of nifty things with it. it's extremely useful, but in this specific case, we're going to use it to rotate the entire tile 90 degrees.
+We're going to create another post-transform, but this time set it to mobius.
+Mobius is like a linear, but we can do a lot of nifty things with it. it's extremely useful, but in this specific case, we're going to use it to rotate the entire tile 90 degrees.
 Set the Im_A to 1\.
 This will make it larger, and rotate it 45 degrees.
 Next set the Im_D to -1.0\.
 This will lower the size back to normal, and finish the rotation to a full 90.

 [![First Moebius](/assets/images/chaotica-transform-examples/chaotica_YgXDimlalG.png)](/assets/images/chaotica-transform-examples/chaotica_YgXDimlalG.png) [![First Moebius Editor](/assets/images/chaotica-transform-examples/chaotica_OZzZuJVZf1.png)](/assets/images/chaotica-transform-examples/chaotica_OZzZuJVZf1.png)